CesiumGS/3d-tiles/README.md

 The `refine` property is an optional string that is either `"replace"` for replacement refinement or `"add"` for additive refinement.
 When `refine` is omitted, it defaults to `"add"`.

-The `contents` property is an object that contains metadata about the tile's content and a link to the content.  `contents.type` is a string that defines the [tile format](#tileFormats) and `contents.url` is a string that points to the tile's contents with an absolute or relative url.  `contents.batchSize` is a nonnegative integer that defines the number of models batched in the tile, e.g., above, there are 29 buildings in the tile.
+The `contents` property is an object that contains metadata about the tile's content and a link to the content.  `contents.type` is a string that defines the [tile format](#tileFormats) and `contents.url` is a string that points to the tile's contents with an absolute or relative url.
+In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).

+`contents.batchSize` is a nonnegative integer that defines the number of models batched in the tile, e.g., above, there are 29 buildings in the tile.

 `contents.box` defines an optional bounding volume similar to the top-level `box` property; however, `contents.box` is a tight fit box enclosing just the tile's contents.
 This is used for replacement refinement; `box` provides spatial coherence and `contents.box` enables tight view frustum culling.